mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 This may change your terminal prompt so that it will now start with `(venv)` to tell you that the virtual environment is in use.
-Other operating system activate the virtual environment differently.
+Other operating systems activate the virtual environment differently.
 Check the {{< extlink "https://docs.python.org/3/library/venv.html" "venv module documentation" >}}
 for more information
 on your operating system.